opsschool/curriculum/sysadmin_101.rst

 Contrasting Development and Operations
 ======================================
-At the end of the day, both groups have an important shared: to ensure that a system or service remains as *available* (think: accessible, usable, works how people expect it to) as a customer expects it to be.
+At the end of the day, both groups have an important shared goal: to ensure that a system or service remains as *available* (think: accessible, usable, works how people expect it to) as a customer expects it to be.
 You'll see references to the idea of how "available" a system or service is later when Service Level Agreements (SLAs) are discussed.